paulheising/demo-lazy-loading-with-libs/README.md

-This projects demonstrates the following issue on github: TODO INSERT LINK
+This projects demonstrates the following issue on github: https://github.com/angular/angular/issues/45304

 Use `ng build foo-lib && ng build` to build the lib and app.